 Conclusion

-This marks the end of today’s guide that shows you how to use lancets without a device.
-As you can see, using a pricking device instead of manual jabbing comes with various advantages, so you should only use this method if you have no other options left.
+As you can see, using a pricking device instead of manual jabbing has various advantages, so you should only use this method if you have no other options.

-If you’re looking for a convenient method to use lancets without a device, we highly recommend going for a safety lancet like Pip or McKesson Lancets, as they make the process a lot easier while eliminating the drawbacks associated with manual pricking.
+If you're looking for a convenient method of using lancets without a device, we highly recommend a safety lancet like Pip or McKesson Lancets.
+They make the process much easier while eliminating the drawbacks associated with manual pricking.